 Grant Description:

-Enriching Social Emotional Learning (SEL) for Kids and Families is based on two award-winning University of Nevada, Reno Extension parent engagement program models (Family Storyteller and Let’s Discover STEM) that focus on school readiness and early school success, foundational academic knowledge, parenting skills, and homeschool connections in targeted audiences.
-A pilot program with elements of the model was tested between 2014–2015 and 2017–2018, and this CYFAR proposal expands these program models by (a) focusing specifically on SEL related school readiness skills and mental health issues of families, (b) working with parents and children together, and (c) specifically targeting families in low-income areas with large Hispanic populations.
+Enriching Social Emotional Learning (SEL) for Kids and Families builds on two award-winning University of Nevada, Reno Extension parent engagement program models (Family Storytellerand Let’s Discover STEM) that focus on school readiness, early school success, foundational academic knowledge, parenting skills, and homeschool connections.
+A pilot program with elements of the model was tested between 2014–2015 and 2017–2018.
+This CYFAR proposal expands these models by (a) focusing on SEL-related school readiness skills and family mental health, (b) engaging parents and children together, and (c) reaching families in areas with limited income.

 Contact(s):